Study in Korea: How to Prepare | Visa · Language Course · Scholarship Guide

 There are very few countries with an academy system as diverse and practical as Korea’s.

-●●🟧 How adults in their 30s–60s can obtain a Korean visa
+●●🟧 What adults in their 30s–60s must know about obtaining a Korean visa

-▶ Korean visas are generally less strict than those of the United States,but more regulated than most European countries.
+▶ Korean visas are generally less strict than those of the United States,

 ▶ D-4-1 Korean Language Training Visa